Between 2013 - 2016 I ran my own sustainable and ethical womenswear brand - Zoltko.

 I was fortunate enough to have spent some quality time with these women in 2015, where I saw first-hand the positive effects of fair fashion.
 Through this work, women are able to become empowered financially, and mentally, send their children to private schools, and invest for their future.
 It is my hope that everything we create in the world has a positive impact on all those involved in the supply chain.

 *This production facility is always looking for new designers to manufacture for.
-If you’d like to know more about partnering with this ethical production facility, please get in touch.
+If you’d like to know more about partnering with this ethical production facility, please get in touch or check out their website here.